multiversx/mx-sdk-dapp/README.md

 ```
 {
+  hasActiveTransactions: boolean - the user has at least 1 active transactions in one of the states described below;
   pending: boolean - at least one transaction is pending;
   timedOut: boolean = there are no pending transactions and at least one has timed out;
   failed: boolean - there are no pending and no timedOut transactions and at least one has failed;